romilly/s2agr/README.md

 # Semantic Scholar Academic Graph Researcher

-This is an independent Python application to enable access to, and local caching of, the [Semantic Scholar Academic Graph](https://www.semanticscholar.org/me/research) from AIAI.
+This is an independently developed Python application to enable access to, and local caching of, the [Semantic Scholar Academic Graph](https://www.semanticscholar.org/me/research) from AIAI.

 It uses the new [S2AG API](https://api.semanticscholar.org/api-docs/graph).

 It can now create a page for paper in logseq format.

-Lots of functionality but no documentation, so not yet ready for production.
+The application has lots of functionality but no documentation, so not yet ready for production.

 I am sharing the code following the principles in Austin Kleon's excellent book [Show Your Work](https://amazon.co.uk/Show-Your-Work-Getting-Discovered/dp/076117897X/),